spiffe/spiffe/standards/SPIFFE_Broker_API.md

 References fall into two broad categories:

-* **Local references** identify a running process or container co-located with the Broker (e.g., process ID, Kubernetes pod UID).
+* **Local references** identify a running process co-located with the Broker (e.g., process ID).
 They are only meaningful in the local execution environment and have a process-like lifecycle.
 * **Object references** identify an addressable object in a control plane that represents an identity (e.g., a Kubernetes object).
 They are valid across the scope of that control plane (e.g., the cluster) and have a lifecycle tied to